avishai111/Evaluation-Measures-Audio-Deepfake-Detection/README.md

 - Generate synthetic ASV and CM scores
 - Compute evaluation metrics
 - Print them to the console
-- Plot t-DCF curves for visual analysis
+- Plot t-DCF curves as function of the CM thresholds for visual analysis

 ---